 - Event Administration

 The Sports Medicine Certification exam is proctored by ABFM to candidates that are preparing for certification or recertification in sports medicine.
 The exam is jointly developed by the American Board of Family Medicine (ABFM), the American Board of Internal Medicine (ABIM), the American Board of Emergency Medicine (ABEM), and the American Board of Pediatrics (ABP), and the American Board of Physical Medicine and Rehabilitation (ABPMR).

 The Sports Medicine exam is a half-day examination offered in computer-based format, and is identical for both certification and recertification candidates.
-The pass rate for the 2015 Sports Medicine Recertification was 81.7%.
+The first-time test taker pass rate for the 2017 Sports Medicine Recertification was 80.9%.